Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Results

 P0 has its last significant merger (q $\sim$ 10, where q = M$_{halo}$/M$_{sat}$) at $z$ $\sim$ 0.7.
 GM1 has a similar minor satellite merger at $z$ $\sim$ 0.5 which increases the amount of metal in the CGM (up to $\sim$ 2 $\%$ compared to P0), but by $z$ = 0.17, the satellite galaxy has merged fully with the galaxy of the main halo.
 Only 0.1 $\%$ of the highest metallicity gas remains outside of 20 kpc from the galaxy, or about 10$^6$ M$_{\odot}$.
 In GM2, the minor satellite galaxy merger occurs at $z$ $\sim$ 0.17 causing a large swell in the amount of metal enrichment seen in the CGM.
 This high metallicity gas (M$_{Z > 0.8 Z_{\odot}, R > 20 kpc}$ = 2.3 $\times$ 10$^{9}$ M$_{\odot}$) accounts for 3 $\%$ of the total CGM gas mass, the majority of which is outside of 20 kpc from the main halo's disk (still concentrated in the region of the satellite galaxy).
 This satellite in GM3 doesn't fully merge with the main halo until almost $z$ $\sim$ 0.
 We note that similar, late-$z$ mergers are present in the zoom-in galaxies with BH physics.
 However, their effect is less significant due to the metal enrichment caused by the SMBH.

 There is a lack of the hot, dense gas in the quenched galaxies.
-We note that this feature is also present in the CGM diagrams of the galaxies \textit{without} BH physics, which all result in star forming, disked galaxies.
+However, we do see the hot, dense gas feature in the CGM phase diagrams of the galaxies \textit{without} BH physics, which all result in star forming, disked galaxies.
 Figure \ref{figure:phasediagrams_z_R} examines this difference with the same CGM phase diagrams of P0 and GM3 weighted by oxygen mass, metallicity, and distance from the center of the galaxy, with (\textit{Two Upper Rows}) and without (\textit{Two Lower Rows}) BH physics.
 The hot, dense gas in P0 with BH physics (\textit{Upper Row}) appears to be mostly comprised of high metallicity gas that is close to the disk (R \textless 50 kpc).
 Quantifying properties of this gas, we find that 3 $\%$ of the CGM gas has metallicity $Z$ \textgreater 0.8 Z$_{\odot}$ at $z$ = 0.17.
 Furthermore, of this 3 $\%$, nearly 30 $\%$ is farther than 20 kpc from the center of the galaxies.
 For GM1, the CGM is comprised of 6.7 $\%$ gas with $Z$ \textgreater 0.8 Z$_{\odot}$ with 55 $\%$ of that gas farther than 20 kpc.
 Contrastingly, a negligible amount of the CGM of both GM2 and GM3 have $Z$ \textgreater 0.8 Z$_{\odot}$ at $z$ = 0.17.
-The CGMs of the four galaxies without BH physics also have small amounts of gas with $Z$ \textgreater Z$_{\odot}$, from 0.2 $\%$ in P0noBH to 0.1 $\%$ in GM3noBH, when discounting the contribution from the satellite merger at $z$ $\sim$ 0.2.
+The CGM of the four galaxies without BH physics also have small amounts of gas with $Z$ \textgreater Z$_{\odot}$, from 0.2 $\%$ in P0noBH to 0.1 $\%$ in GM3noBH, when discounting the contribution from the satellite merger at $z$ $\sim$ 0.2.
 These percentages of high metallicity gases in P0 and GM1 with BH physics point to metal exchange in the galaxy that is strongly dependent on the SMBH.
 This result is consistent with our discussion of Figure \ref{fig-disk_Z} and with \cite{Nelson2018} who also find that metal mass ejection due to the BHs in their simulations is key to their results (See Section \ref{sec-discuss} for more details).

 The lack of high metallicity gas in the CGM phase diagrams of the galaxies with no BH physics (Figure \ref{figure:phasediagrams_z_R}, \textit{Right Column}) implies that metals are not being driven out of the disk.
 We find that feedback does not play a significant role in directly heating or excavating the CGM gas.
 Instead the SMBH's feedback is pivotal in \textit{transporting the metals} from the center of the galaxy out into the CGM.